-As an expat living in Amsterdam, you are more than welcome to our practice.
+As an expat living in Amsterdam, you are more than welcome to our clinic.
 We have English, German and French speaking staff and we are indicated as the preferred dentist for employees at Heineken, booking.com and Expedia.

 In the Netherlands, dental care is provided by university-educated dentists, all of whom are government-registered.
 The quality of care, also in comparison with other countries, is excellent.
 The Dutch visit their dentist on a regular basis – approximately 85% go once or twice a year.
 As a result, only a relatively small part of the population has badly cared-for teeth.

 Almost all dental practices in the Netherlands are private, there are no state practices.
 Most of them are modest undertakings with one dentist and one assistant.
 In the larger cities there are larger practices consisting of several dentists, a number of assistants and dental hygienists.
 Such a structure allows the practice to diversify its services.
 Many practices in the Netherlands are full and therefore cannot take on any new patients.

 Dentistry is privatized in the Netherlands, i.e. the patient is responsible for the payment of the costs of the treatment, not the insurance company.
 However, under Dutch basic health insurance, the insurance company will fully cover all costs of dentistry for children up to the age of 18.
 Although a number of insurance companies have set a price ceiling since 2023.
 All other dental care, which constitutes the majority of care provided, can only be insured when you have an additional insurance.
 This supplementary insurance can cover up to 75% of the costs.
 For the exact coverage, please check the policy terms or contact the insurer.